jimhigson/oboe.js/writing/main/3_Background.md

 slightly.
 Describe what was once its main mode of operation as now being for stress testing of jstd itself only.
 Problems: browsers become unresponsive.
 Generally unreliable, has to be restarted frequently.

+JSTD, as a Java program, is difficult to start via Grunt.
+Also an issue that Grunt post-dates Karma by enough that JSTD doesn't have the attention of the Grunt community.